Goechala Trek

 Religion

-Sikkim is a unique state in India where different religions coexist in harmony.
+Different religions coexist in harmony in Sikkim.
 While Buddhism is the predominant religion, Hinduism and Christianity also have a significant presence.

 The Buddhist influence in Sikkim is undeniable, with numerous monasteries and shrines dotting the landscape.
 The Tibetan Buddhist tradition is deeply rooted in the state’s culture, and the monasteries serve as centers of spiritual learning and community life.